 I say this with great confidence, knowing as I do the fundamentals of the forces driving the decisions that people are making, and I've seen these forces at work in the past.
 During the 2008 housing crisis, I drove through a west Ohio town where block after block of McMansions, which were once thought to be posh, were boarded up, abandoned.
 It's happened before, and it happens fast.
 Cities that don't keep up with the times fall hard.
 I lived in the heart of Detroit in 1970.
 Since then, it's lost more than half of its population,

 In India, Malappuram grew 44% over the past five years, according to Quartz India.
 This is Detroit in reverse and nearly 10 times as fast.
 The city of Kinshasa, in the Democratic Republic of the Congo, in 2010 had a population of nine million people Well, that's not bad.
 I mean, New York City has a population of 8.5 million people.
 But by 2050 Kinshasa is forecast to grow to 35 million people, according to visualcapitalist.com.
 That's a nearly 300% growth in 30 years.

 Hundreds of new cities are being planned or built worldwide.
 A few successful ones will grow.
 Most will fail.
 I'll tell you what to look for in a moment, but let's look at the opportunity.

 According to the United Nations, in 2018 there were 7.5 billion people, 4.2 billion of whom lived in cities.
 The same report projected that by 2050 we're going to have 9.7 billion people on the planet, 6.6 billion of whom are urban.
-In other words, in 30 years there's going to be 2.4 million more people living in cities than live in cities today.
+In other words, in 30 years there's going to be 2.4 billion more people living in cities than live in cities today.
 Now, if you divide that 2.4 billion by 32 years, that is 2018 to 2050.
 You get this number: we're going to need new urban homes for about 200,000 people a day, every day, for the next 30 years.